rbazev/rbazev.github.io/people.md

                 <header class="major">
                     <h3>Bingjun Zhang, PhD</h3>
                 </header>
                 <p>Bingjun Zhang received her PhD in evolutionary biology from the University of Houston in 2016.
-During her PhD, she worked with Ricardo Azevedo on the evolution of mutation rate.
+During her PhD, she worked with Ricardo Azevedo on the <a href="research.html">evolution of mutation rate</a>.
 She has been working as an independent software engineer in Silicon Valley since 2017.</p>
             </div>
         </div>
     </section>